-The earliest record of a Jewish community n Kaharlyk was in 1847.
+The earliest records of a Jewish community in Kaharlyk are from 1847.
 By 1897, the Jewish population had reached 1,414.
-The community was severely affected by pogroms during the civil war in 1919.
-The last known burial at the site occurred in 1991.
+The community was severely affected by the pogroms during the civil war in 1919.
+The last known burial occurred at the site in 1991.

-The cemetery is located about 2km from the centre of Kaharlyk on Pervomayskaya street.behind in what were originally bushes behind an oil depot.
-ESJF surveyors in spring 2015 found no signage, wall, fence, or gate surrounding the site.
-Only a few gravestones were visible with some toppled or broken Some tombstones have portraits on stones in the Soviet style, and/or metal fences around the graves.
+The cemetery can be found around 2 kilometres from the centre of Kaharlyk on Pervomayskaya Street, behind an oil depot.
+ESJF surveyors in spring 2015 found no signage or fencing at the site.
+Only a few gravestones were visible, some of which were toppled or broken.
 The cemetery contains no known mass graves.
+Some of the tombstones have Soviet-style portraits on them, while others are surrounded by individual metal fences.
 The cemetery was vandalised during World War II.